burak231708/masked_FALCON/README.md

 - [Structure](#structure)
 ## Description

-This project propose a solution to mask FALCON.
-This work is based on https://tches.iacr.org/index.php/TCHES/article/view/11428.
-It is written in C.
+This project propose a masking solution to protect the FALCON signature from side-channel opponents.
+It is written in C for computer.

 ## Installation